Getting a Low Interest Rate

-When you are promised a "rate lock" from a lender, it means that you are guaranteed to keep a particular interest rate over a certain number of days while you work on the application process.
-This keeps you from working through your whole application process and discovering at the end that your interest rate has gotten higher.
+A rate "lock" or "commitment" is a promise from the lender to hold a particular interest rate and a certain number of points for you for a certain period of time during your application process.
+This protects you from working through your entire application process and finding out at the end that your interest rate has gone up.

-There are other ways to get a reduced rate, besides agreeing to a shorter rate lock period.
-A larger down payment will get you a better interest rate, since you will have a good amount of equity at the start.
-You may opt to pay points to improve your interest rate over the life of the loan, meaning you pay more up front.
-One strategy that is a good option for many people is to pay points to bring the rate down over the term of the loan.
-You pay more initially, but you will save money in the long run.
+In addition to opting for the shorter rate lock period, there are more ways you can score the best rate.
+A bigger down payment will get you a lower interest rate, because you're starting out with a good deal of equity.
+You can pay points to lower your interest rate over the loan term, meaning you pay more up front.
+One strategy that makes financial sense for many people is to pay points to bring the rate down over the life of the loan.
+You'll pay more initially, but you'll save money, especially if you don't refinance early.

 Mortgage Questions?